mora-lab/TC-DATABASE/data/README.md

-# data
+# Database
-Sample data to build the database (not the entire dataset)
+The Neo4j database (or part of it, if it is too big)